aneldev/dynadux/README.md

 # What is Dynadux

-Advanced and simple Stores based on `dispatch` and Reducers.
+Advanced and straightforward Stores based on dispatched Actions and Reducers.

-Dynadux is an alternative to Redux, it reduces Redux's boilerplate.
+Dynadux is an alternative to Redux, and it reduces Redux's boilerplate.

-It can work for NodeJs libraries, React/Vue Apps or React Components without complementary libraries.
+It can work for NodeJs libraries, React/Vue Apps, or React Components without complementary libraries.

 Dynadux works with any UI layer.